 Next morning we pressed on to Oklahoma City.
 The saints were ready and waiting for us.
 The Lord gave us a precious meeting, pouring out His Spirit upon us without measure.

-Editor's note: From Oklahoma City, Sister Aimee and the Gospel Car traveled through cities in New Mexico, Arizona and California, eventually ending up in Los Angeles, where a revival campaign had been prepared for her arrival.
+Editor’s note: From Oklahoma City, Sister Aimee and the Gospel Car traveled through cities in New Mexico, Arizona and California, eventually ending up in Los Angeles, where a revival campaign had been prepared for her arrival.
+To read about Sister Aimee’s son, Rolf K. McPherson’s account of traveling with his mother in the Gospel Car, click here.

 Adapted from This Is That by Aimee Semple McPherson, copyright 1923.
 Published by the International Church of the Foursquare Gospel.